knights, chivalry, knighthood, order of knights, order of chivalry, chivalric order, knightly order, order of knighthood

-Inspired by the historical Hospitallers of Saint Thomas of Canterbury at Acre, we leaving with purpose and meaning, seamlessly blend ancient chivalric ideals with contemporary concepts of knighthood.
-Our primary focus is to preserve authentic tradition of the Hospitallers of Saint Thomas of Canterbury at Acre, honouring the historic contributions of King Richard I and the legacy of St. Thomas Becket martyr of Canterbury, an English Saint who serves as our Spiritual protector, guiding our commitment to noble causes, embodying the positive attributes of ancient knights in our daily lives.
+Our primary focus is to preserve the authentic tradition of the Hospitallers of Saint Thomas of Canterbury at Acre and the legacy of Saint Thomas Becket, the martyr of Canterbury.
+As an English Saint, he serves as our spiritual protector, guiding our commitment to good causes and helping us embody the positive attributes of ancient knights in our daily lives.

 Who we are